 Anglers fishing the jettys and drifting the inlet on the outgoing tide in the evenings during or after a strong NE coldfront should have steady action with snook, jacks, bluefish, sharks and tarpon.
 Lures like the Rapala X-Rap 14 and the Long Cast 14 are great plugs to fish from the jetties as well as from the rocks along the west side of the bridge, along with bucktails.
 Anglers drifting live bait between the fenders will have plenty of snook action as well as some redfish and tarpon.
 The flounder will still be in the inlet and anglers can catch them from shore and boat with live bait or 1/2- 3/4-ounce jigs with strip baits or soft plastics like the D.O.A.
 Paddletails or 4” jerkbaits.

-If the rains aren’t strong and the locks stay closed, the trout and black drum will move into the Sebastian River, Crane Creek and Turkey Creek.
-Live shrimp and finger mullet are great live baits, or you can fish Rapala’s Twitchin’ Mullet or Shadow Rap Shad hard baits or D.O.A.
-4” jerkbaits on light jigheads around docks and oyster bars to catch some very nice trout as well as snook, jacks, ladyfish and the occasional redfish or tarpon.
+If we don’t get much rain and the locks stay closed, the trout, drum and redfish will move into the Sebastian River, Crane Creek and Turkey Creek.
+Live shrimp and finger mullet are great live baits, or you can fish the Rapala X-Rap 10 or Shadow Rap Shad around docks and oyster bars to catch some very nice trout as well as snook, jacks, ladyfish and the occasional redfish or tarpon.

 Capt.
 Glyn Austin